hsh-elc/grappa-webservice/documents/concept/documentation.md

 TODO: uml class diagram of proformaxml, plugin-api and an example grader.
 -->

-Grappa (as well as the [docker-proxy module](#43-grappa-backend-plugin-docker-proxy-module)) passes a Proforma submission as a byte array resource to a backend plugin.
+Grappa (as well as the [dockerproxy module](#43-grappa-backendplugin-dockerproxy-module)) passes a Proforma submission as a byte array resource to a backend plugin.
 This is because a submission resource needs to be in a suitable storage format so it can be transmitted between different parts of the service system (e.g. different parts of the service running on different systems, such as physical servers, Vagrant and Docker environments).

 #### Passing a Proforma submission as a blob resource